Counseling and Psychological Services (CAPS)

 I’m interested in group therapy, how do I get started?

 It is normal to have questions about your group experience.
 CAPS offers group screening appointments so you can meet with group facilitators, discuss concerns and goals, and learn more about the group.
 Group leaders will collaborate with you in deciding if group is the right step for you.
 For more information, call 817-272-3671.

 Please be aware that an initial consultation appointment will also be needed, therefore contacting CAPS as soon as possible will ensure the opportunity to complete the consultation and screening process.

 Cognitive Behavioral Group - Open to all currently registered UTA students.
 Discover how thoughts, actions, and feelings are connected and can help you reach your wellness goals.
-Thursdays 3:00pm - 4:30pm, Begins March 19th, Contact: Vickie Goins.
+Short-term group.
+Thursdays 1:30-3pm, Begins March 23rd, Contact: Vickie Goins.
 Contact required before joining group.

 Self-Leadership Group - Open to all currently registered UTA students.
 Explore how to achieve greater balance and harmony within yourself and your environment through a focus on strengths, validation, and respect.
 Short-term group.
-Wednesdays 12:00pm - 1:30pm, Begins April 1st, Contact: Katie Winikates.
+Wednesdays 12:00pm - 12:50pm, Begins Feb 8th, Contact: Katie Winikates or Yolanda Fraser.
 Contact required before joining group.

 CAPS Event Calendar